BLopo20/Parkinson-s-Disease-Datasets/README.md

 Units: The accelerations is in g and the timstamps are in miliseconds and start counting from the from the instant of the earliest sensor recording.

+Note:
-Note: Despite authors mentioning this dataset can be used to study activity, gait, tremor and other motor siymptoms, only the clinical assessment data for rest tremor is available.
+- Despite authors mentioning this dataset can be used to study activity, gait, tremor and other motor siymptoms, only the clinical assessment data for rest tremor is available.
 The mean values for other test are show in the paper, however the values for wach individual subject are not disclosed.
+- The dataset has a sampling frequency of 31.25 Hz.

 ## Daphnet